 LO1.
 Demonstrate an understanding of the principles of the chemistry and physics of foods

 LO2.
-Demonstrate an understanding of food processing and the effects on nutrient content.
+Demonstrate an understanding of food processing and the effects on nutrient content and anti-nutrients

 LO3.
 Interpret food labels with respect to nutrition, ingredients and legal requirements, and understand the principles of food analysis

 LO4.
 Demonstrate an understanding of the causes of food spoilage, food preservation, food-borne disease and strategies for prevention in relation to nutritional practice

 LO5.
-Demonstrate an understanding of human microbiota and how diet plays a role in their balance.
+Demonstrate an understanding of the human microbiome and the influences of the diet

-This module will be assessed by two web-based Progress tests (30 min each) covering syllabus topics food chemistry, processing, quality assurance and food safety (chemical), and submission of a Nutritional Analysis of Food Label report (2000 words) plus appropriate figures, tables and references.
-Other assessment components include online assessments (3 x 20 minutes progress tests), covering syllabus topics including food spoilage, food infection and intoxication, food preservation methods as well as diet and gut flora and the two practical sessions, as well as a coursework essay (2000 words) on topics related to food safety and health.
-To pass the module, students must get an overall mark of 40% or above.
+In the autumn semester, this module will be assessed by two web-based Progress tests (30 min each) covering syllabus topics such as food chemistry, processing, quality assurance and food safety (chemical), and submission of a Nutritional Analysis of Food Label report (2000 words) plus appropriate figures, tables and references.

 The two web-based tests, each designed for 30 minutes, will be given in weeks 6 and 11.
 Each on-line test has a weighting of 10% towards the module.
 Students have one attempt to take each test.
 The on-line tests will allow students to test their progress and allow the module leader to comment on their efforts, as well as providing an element of summative assessment.
 The web-based tests provide formative feedback for the students’ final report and further assessments.